hantsy/micronaut-sandbox/docs/mongo-reactive.md

 In this test, we create a mock bean for `CustomerRepository`, note you have to declare type explicitly.
 In the `given` block, it setup the assumptions  and assertations in a single place.

-Another great feature of Mongo is  the Gridfs support, for the home-use cloud application it is a simple alternative  of the  AWS S3.
+Another great feature of Mongo is  the Gridfs support.
+For those home-use cloud applications it is a simple alternative of AWS S3 storage service.

 Next we will create a simple upload and download endpoint to store binary data into Mongo Gridfs storage and retrieve it from the Gridfs storage.